Joining us for this year’s Shrimp & Grits Festival? Here are the basics you need to know for a fun and safe visit.

 Q: Is the festival ADA accessible?

 A: Yes.
-Reserved disability parking will be at the Georgia Sea Turtle Center; the shuttle bus fleet includes ADA-accessible buses & attendants; all restrooms at the Festival include ADA-accessible locations; and the three lounges are all ADA-accessible.
+A reserved accessible parking will be located at the Georgia Sea Turtle Center.
+Lot attendants will check for government-issued parking placards or license plates for entry; the shuttle bus fleet includes accessible buses & attendants; all restrooms at the Festival include accessible locations; and the VIP Lounge is accessible.

 Q: What if I run out of cash over the weekend?